melisathevandi/vix-trading-strategy-ml/README.md

 - **Data Sources**: Kaggle community for S&P 500 and VIX datasets
 - **Inspiration**: Academic literature on volatility forecasting
-- **Tools**: Python ecosystem (pandas, scikit-learn, matplotlib)
+- **Tools**: Python ecosystem (pandas, scikit-learn, matplotlib, seaborn)
-- **Community**: QuantFinance and r/SecurityAnalysis communities

 ---

-**⭐ If you found this project helpful, please give it a star and share with others interested in quantitative finance!**
+**⭐ If you found this project helpful, please give it a star and share with others interested in quantitative finance -- data science!**

 *Built with ❤️ and lots of ☕ by [Your Name]*